Henriquerf026/GTR-R34/README.md

 # GTR-R34
-This is one site of cars and motocicles, tanks
+This is one site of cars and motocicles, thanks